dohitpandey/validation_api/README.md

-This api is used for validating user data such as name, age, email, phone number, pincode on the backend.
+This is the source code for a Lead Generation Validation API that is used to validate user data such as name, age, email, phone number, and pin code at the backend.
+The API has separate functions defined for performing checks, which can be found in the validation_check_methods.py file located at validation_api/validation_check/check/common/validation_check_methods.py.

-For how to use the API visit http://dohitpandey.cf/api-docs

-For performing checks separate functions are defined here validation_api/validation_check/check/views.py

-To add a new check feature please fork the project and add your code here -> validation_api/validation_check/check/views.py from line 69

-for defining a function follow the following criteria:

-  Function name has to be in this format -> inputdata_check

-  it must accept 1 parameter which is inputdata

-  after checking validity of the inputdata return 'Valid' or 'Invalid'
+If you wish to add a new check feature to the API, you can fork the project and add your validation check method at the end of the validation_check_methods.py file.
+When defining a function, it must follow a specific naming convention, with the function name being in the format "inputdata_check".
+Additionally, the function must accept one parameter, which is the input data, and after checking the validity of the input data, it should return either "Valid" or "Invalid".

+Once you have defined your new validation check method, you will need to add an if block to the views.py file, which can be found at validation_api/validation_check/check/views.py, and call the method you defined earlier within this if block.

-Confident about your logic and code ? finally make a pull request.
+If you are confident about the logic and code you have written, you can then make a pull request to have your changes reviewed and potentially added to the Lead Generation Validation API.